kiennq/highlight2clipboard/README.md

 gets formatting information.
 To get around this, walk through the buffer, use `highlight2clipboard-ensure-buffer-is-fontified`, or use one of the `highlight2clipboard-copy-` functions.

-This package generates some temporary files, which it does not remove.
-It is assumed that the system temporary directory is cleaned from time to time.

 ## Implementation